yecril71pl/cpp-docs.pl-pl/docs/standard-library/numpunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Reguła specyficzne dla ustawień regionalnych określić sposób grupowania cyfr na lewo od każdego znaku dziesiętnego.
+Reguła specyficzna dla ustawień regionalnych określająca sposób grupowania cyfr na lewo od dowolnego miejsca dziesiętnego.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca [do_grouping —](#do_grouping).
+Funkcja członkowska zwraca [do_grouping](#do_grouping).

 ### <a name="example"></a>Przykład